nmarsceau/scdtsea.org/pages/about.md

   ## Board Members

-  The SCDTSEA Board of Directors is comprised of a devoted and focused group of experienced leaders who are firmly committed to promoting driver and traffic safety to all sectors of the public and private industry.
+  The SCDTSEA Board of Directors comprises a devoted and focused group of experienced leaders who are firmly committed to promoting driver and traffic safety to all sectors of the public and private industry.
   Their diversified backgrounds, from every facet of the driver and traffic